bill-richards/brady-plc/README.md

 ## The Solution

-The steps taken to create the solution are documented [here](./generation-report-compiler/README.md)
+The steps taken to create the solution are documented [here](./generator-report-compiler/README.md)

+Things not included are documented [here](./NotIncluded.md)

 ## The Task